hieunq95/tiny-llm-agent/kubernetes/README.md

 cd nginx
 docker buildx build --platform linux/amd64,linux/arm64 -t hieunq95/tiny-llm-agent-nginx:v0.1.4 --push .
 ```
  - The above steps just build and push images of the backend (rag-pipeline), frontend (streamlit), and proxy (nginx) to Docker Hub.
-The `--platform` parameter is to support multi-platform build in Docker `buildx`.
+The `--platform` parameter is for supporting multi-platform build in Docker `buildx`.
 This will take time, depends on the network connection.
 ---

 ## 2. Local Deployment with Minikube